Beautiful Boy-2018

 Grade: A

 Can You Ever Forgive Me?
-(2018) is a biographical drama that excels at successfully providing its audience with sly writing and fruitful chemistry among the lead actors.
+(2018) is a biographical drama that successfully provides its audience with sly writing and fruitful chemistry among the lead actors.

 A rare dramatic turn for star Melissa McCarthy, she proves that she has the chops as she immerses herself in a role that showcases her acting talent when she is provided a good script.
 Grizzled, angry, and sometimes depressed, she infuses a character we should hate with gusts of humor and sarcasm, so much so that we fall in love with her.

-That is a testament to a great performance.
+That is a testament to an outstanding performance.

-The film begins in 1990’s Manhattan as we meet a once successful, but now down on her luck author, Lee Israel (McCarthy).
+The film begins in the 1990s in Manhattan, where we meet a once successful but now down-on-her-luck author, Lee Israel (McCarthy).
 Famous for works now deemed dated, she is angry, boozy, and brazen, certainly not afraid to tell someone off for not holding the door for her or prank-calling a vicious bookstore owner.

 We quickly learn that Lee is three months behind on her rent and cannot afford to take her sick, elderly cat to the vet.
 She fights with her publisher, Marjorie (Jane Curtin), who refuses to advance her $10,000.